Brodick Castle: Interregnum and Wars of Independence

 When both Alexander III and his heir, Margaret, Maid of Norway died, the Kingdom of Scotland was thrown into turmoil.
 In 1291, Edward I of England, was called on to choose the most suitable successor.
 John de Balliol was chosen and was forced to admit Edward as his suzerain.
 John defied Edward in 1295, and did not answer his request for assistance in his war in France.
 Edward invaded Scotland the following year and forced John to abdicate.
 At some point around this time an English garrison was stationed at Brodick.
 During Robert the Bruces's time in hiding, following his escape from the English after his coronation and defeat at the Battle of Methven, he is said to have had his legendary encounter with a spider on Arran.

-On the behest of Robert the Bruce, James Douglas, Lord of Douglas, early in the winter of 1307 previous to their attack on Carrick, attacked forces supplying Brodick castle giving a first minor victory and gaining their forces much needed supplies.
+On the behest of Robert the Bruce, James Douglas, Lord of Douglas, early in the winter of 1306/07 previous to their attack on Carrick, attacked forces supplying Brodick castle giving a first minor victory and gaining their forces much needed supplies.

-He was able in 1307 to dislodge the English from Brodick, one of the first castles to fall to him in his struggle to regain his country.
+Acting with Sir Robert Boyd of Kilmarnock, Douglas was able in January 1307 to dislodge the English from Brodick, one of the first castles to fall to Bruce's forces in his struggle to regain his country.